Cache Me If You Can: Taming the Caching Complexity of Microservice Call Graphs

 - Only 13% CPU overhead on average

-What’s particularly noteworthy is how MuCache performs compared to both backend-only caching and TTL-based approaches.
-It consistently outperforms backend-only caching while staying close to the theoretical maximum performance of TTL-∞ (infinite TTL) approaches, but without sacrificing consistency guarantees.
+What is particularly noteworthy is how MuCache performs compared to backend-only caching and TTL-based approaches.
+It consistently outperforms backend-only caching while staying close to the theoretical maximum performance of TTL∞ (infinite TTL) approaches without sacrificing consistency guarantees.

 The system also shows excellent scalability characteristics.
-When testing with sharded services, MuCache maintained its performance advantages while scaling linearly with the number of shards.
-This is achieved because cache managers of different shards only communicate invalidations in the background, keeping the critical path clear of cross-shard synchronization.
+MuCache maintained its performance advantages when testing with sharded services while scaling linearly with the number of shards.
+This is achieved because cache managers of different shards only communicate invalidations in the background, keeping the critical path free from cross-shard synchronisation.

 Practical Considerations and Limitations